LiuYuancheng/Python_FTP_Server_and_Client/README.md

 # Python_FTP_Server_and_Client

-### Distributed Log File Auto Archive Program
+### Distributed Log File Automated Archive System

 ![](doc/img/title.png)

-**Program Design Purpose**: We want to create a FTP server and client program example for file transfer, then we will build a computers cluster Log file archive system to collect the log file regularly from multiple nodes then save in the file server, and provide a web interface in the log file archive server for user to check.
+**Program Design Purpose**: This project aims to create an FTP server&client lib program for file transfer and a Log files synchronization system for log data archiving.
+We will develop an automated log file archive system that regularly collects newly generated log files from multiple nodes in a computer cluster and saves them on a central log file historian server.
+Additionally, a web interface will be provided on the log file historian server to allow users to access and review the archived logs.

 ```
 # Created:     2024/07/23
-# Version:     v_0.0.1
+# Version:     v_0.1.1
 # Copyright:   Copyright (c) 2024 LiuYuancheng
 # License:     MIT License
 ```